Social media is new, exciting, and tricky.

-They’re tricky because you’re ceding control to the masses.
-They’re tricky because, while they promise lower costs, measuring effectiveness is harder.
-They’re tricky enough that some credit unions are even rethinking their worth.
-An August CUNA Lending and Marketing Council survey reports that 87% of credit unions currently using Facebook say they will continue – which means that many will not.
+It's tricky because you’re ceding control to the masses.
+It's tricky because, while social media promises lower costs, measuring effectiveness is harder.
+It's tricky enough that some credit unions are even rethinking it's worth.
+An August CUNA Lending and Marketing Council survey reports that 87 percent of credit unions currently using Facebook say they will continue–which means that many will not.

 However, as credit unions work hard to attract up-and-coming members, a social presence is essential.
 And becoming a social expert could be critical.
 For many consumers, social media mastery has become a brand expectation: “Digital branding and social strategies are becoming the necessary norm for all business including credit unions.”
 (Credit Union Digital Branding, Rogers 2011, Filene) A new member or a new hire may not even consider a credit union that doesn’t do Facebook, Twitter, or LinkedIn well.